grafana/grafana/docs/sources/developers/plugins/error-handling.md

 # Error handling

-test

-This guide explains how to handle errors in plugins.
+This guide explains how to handle errors in plugins and provides suggestions for common scenarios.

 ## Provide usable defaults